microsoft/language-server-protocol/specification.md

 export interface CompletionParams extends TextDocumentPositionParams {

 	/**
 	 * The completion context.
-This is only available it the client specifies
+This is only available if the client specifies
 	 * to send this using `ClientCapabilities.textDocument.completion.contextSupport === true`
 	 */
 	context?: CompletionContext;